onepub-dev/dcli/README.md

 As with all little projects, they have a habit of getting larger than expected.
 At some point you are going to want to spread you script over multiple Dart libraries.

-Well, DShell supports this as well.
+Well, DCli supports this as well.

 If you need to create additional libraries (.dart files) create a subdirectory called 'lib', which shouldn't be too much of a surprise for Dart programmers.